 The narrowness of the Coalition’s list of election promises last year suggests how little common ground it shares with a majority of people in the electorate.
 No matter how much hostility towards asylum seekers shows up in the polls, the evidence shows that they don’t figure in people’s voting decisions.
 The carbon tax lost its electoral potency as soon as it became clear that its removal made no difference at all to most people’s lives.
 The deficit should have been the Coalition’s strongest issue, but the disastrous budget has diluted that message.
 And for many people in key electorates road spending has lost its edge over investment in public transport.

 Beyond these measures, the Coalition is in even trickier territory.
 Health?
-Medicare has long been a target for the Coalition’s increasingly influential right wing, and voters were well aware that the $7 co-payment is the thin end of the wedge; dropping the co-payment won’t change that perception.
+Medicare has long been a target for the Coalition’s increasingly influential right wing, and voters were well aware that the $7 co-payment is the thin end of the wedge; dropping it won’t change that perception.
 Education?
-Gonski is gone and cabinet seems determined to create greater inequality among universities.
+Gonski is gone and cabinet seems set on intensifying inequality among universities.
 Industrial relations?
 Many members of the Coalition’s front bench hold views that would be electorally suicidal.
 The ABC?
 Only a minority of voters support cutting funding for the most trusted news organisation in Australia.